 Requirements for enrolled students:

-- Complete the required Internship Verification form in consultation with faculty mentor
+- Complete the required Internship Verification form (below) in consultation with faculty mentor

-- Present your work at the Meeting of the Minds Undergraduate Research Symposium
+- Based on the recommendation of your faculty mentor, either present your work at or attend the Meeting of the Minds Undergraduate Research Symposium